i

 • Easy - This is one of the easier ones on our list.
 Pop open the airbox and swap the filter.
 You've probably done this before.

-• Cheap - A much nicer filter that never needs to be replaced again comes in at around $60.
+• Cheap - A much nicer filter that you can clean instead of throw away comes in around $70-80.

 eTune

-• Cheap - At $200, it's above the average cost of anything on this list but it comes with a lot of value.
+• Cheap - At $295, it's above the average cost of anything on this list but the value is through the roof.

 • Effective - OTS (off-the-shelf) maps are better than stock, but they're not perfect.
 They fit a wide variety of situations.
-Custom tuning your ECU for your exact modifications and environment can make a world of difference and make your car run much better while potentially extract more power and torque.
+Custom tuning the Focus ST for your exact modifications and environment can make a world of difference and make your car run much better while extracting more power and torque.

 Sound Symposer Delete